carrot03/carrot03/README.md

 ---

-## 🎨 Van Gogh-Inspired Website
+## 🎨 Van Gogh-Inspired Website - In Progress
 A creative project inspired by Van Gogh’s artistic vision.
 The idea behind this design was to imagine:
 _"What if Van Gogh made a website?
 How would it look?"_

 This project is purely for artistic exploration and skill enhancement.

 ![Van Gogh Website](https://github.com/user-attachments/assets/7dc1dd0a-b205-4088-9456-e3cc3719d940)